 The products themselves are even worse.
 I have an empty Olbas Oil box, the obligatory empty box of paracetamol, designed to tease you when you have a headache, a tub of Vicks that says ‘Use by Aug 11’, a tube of Germolene with an expiry date in 2009 and an ear syringing kit, amongst other things.
 Belle has a LOT of wax, and after the GP and local hospital refused to do anything about it I decided to take matters into my own hands.
 I can’t say it was terribly effective.
 I don’t even know what that squeezy thing on the left is – I think it may be some sort of cake decorating tool.

-What I really wanted was one of those beautifully organised boxes full of tablets for every occassion, so I could appear wholesome and prepared for all medical mishaps, so first of all I set off to Tesco to restock.
+What I really wanted was one of those beautifully organised first aid boxes full of tablets for every occassion, so I could appear wholesome and prepared for all medical mishaps, so first of all I set off to Tesco to restock.
 I suspect I may have looked a little suspicious with a basket full of painkillers, but I used the self-checkout so no-one could judge me.